Los Angeles Retaliation Employment Attorney

 California Has Strong Anti-Retaliation Laws, But Retaliation Can Be Hard to Recognize

-Employers in California may not retaliate against employees who engage in a number of protected behaviors, such as:
+Employers in California may not retaliate against employees who engage in several protected behaviors, such as:

 - request accommodations for a disability or religious belief; or

-- file or assist in a qui tam lawsuit (suit that rewards whistleblowers in successful cases where government recovers funds).
+- file or assist in a qui tam lawsuit (a suit that rewards whistleblowers in successful cases where government recovers funds).

 The facts supporting a retaliation claim are subtler and can be harder to prove than those supporting a termination claim.
 Key forms of retaliation can include:

-- The employee is denied some positive job progression, such as a promotion or raise that the employee believes he or she deserves;
+- The employee is denied some positive job progression, such as a promotion or a raise that the employee believes he or she deserves.

 - The employee is assigned less desirable times or duties for work shifts; or